numalariamodeling/hbhi-nigeria-publication-2021/hbhi-dhs-tools/README.md

       </ul>
     </li>
     <li>
-      <a href="#getting-started-on-using-the-dhs-analysis-tools ">Getting started on using the DHS Analysis Tools Locally </a>
+      <a href="#getting-started-on-using-the-dhs-analysis-tools ">Getting started on using the DHS Analysis Tools</a>
       <ul>
         <li><a href="#prerequisites">Prerequisites</a></li>
         <li><a href="#running-the-scripts">Running The Scripts</a></li>